OpenDSA/OpenDSA/AV/PL/AV/README-parseTreeDemos.txt

 * parseTree3.js/html -- Slide show demo for JISON-generated parser.
   Unlike parseTree2, the JISON parser is now incorporated into the parseTree3.js and called on the fly to produce the parse tree

+* parseTree3a.js/html/css -- Slide show demo in which the viewer can enter the expression to be parsed.